rust-stuco/lectures/week10/smart_pointers.md

 # When to use `Rc<T>`

-* Share one instance of allocated memory throughout the program
+* To share one instance of allocated memory throughout the program
     * We can only access the data as read-only
     * We don't need to know what part of the program is going to use it last
-* Only used for single-threaded scenarios
+* Only use for single-threaded scenarios
+    * `Rc<T>` is not thread safe
     * `Arc<T>` for multi-threaded (more on that soon)